Denis-Germano/PortScan-Pqdt/README.md

 # PortScan

 Hi!
-Hi Everybody, this is a **very simple** port scan written in python3..
+Everybody, this is a **very simple** port scan written in python3.

+# Version 1.1

+Added multi thread to the script :)